 More recently, the curve showing marriage rates has in the United Kingdom and in other English-speaking countries ceased to bear any constant relation to the price of wheat, the staple food of the people, though it still does so in poorer countries.
-Its place in influencing the marriage rate has, however, been taken by the general level of prosperity.
+Its place in influencing the marriage rate, has, however, been taken by the general level of prosperity.
 Marriages in such countries as the United Kingdom, the United States, Canada and Australia tend to increase in "good times" and to diminish in "hard times," when great numbers of those who are contemplating marriage are led to postpone such marriage until the advent of better industrial conditions.

 Even in the short period covered by the vital statistics of the registration area of Canada, the truth of the above statement is supported by the evidence.
-In 1920, a year of great prosperity, the marriages occurring in the registration area of Canada numbered 59,344 or 9.5 per thousand of population; in 1921 they declined to 51,073 or 8.0 per thousand, and in 1922 to 47,811 or 7.3 per thousand of population, largely owing to the industrial depression in these years, while in 1923 they showed an increase to 49,056, the rate, however, remaining much the same as in 1922, at 7.4 per thousand of population.
+In 1920, a year of great prosperity, the marriages occurring in the registration area of Canada numbered 59,344 or 9.4 per thousand of population; in 1921 they declined to 51,073 or 8.0 per thousand, and in 1922 to 47,690 or 7.3 per thousand of population, largely owing to the industrial depression in these years.
 It should also be mentioned, of course, that there doubtless occurred in 1920 a number of deferred marriages, which under more normal conditions would have occurred in the war years.
-Summary statistics of marriages contracted in 1922 and 1923 appear in Table 9.
+Summary statistics of marriages contracted in 1921 and 1922 appear in Table 46.